Get Free Electric Vehicle Charging Point Quotes

 Can electric car batteries be recycled?

-These batteries wear down at a rate of about 2% per year, which means they won’t be suitable for an EV after about eight years – or after the car’s been driven for 100,000 miles.
-You can learn more about this on our page How Long Do Electric Car Batteries Last?
+On average, EV batteries degrade at a rate of 2.3% of maximum capacity per year, which means they won’t be suitable for an EV after about 10 years – or after the car has been driven for 100,000 miles.

 Disposal